90 Hay Street, Woodlands

 1932-1937 Frank & Goody Hales

-1945-1961 Alfred & Helena Pearce
+1941-1961 Alfred & Helena Pearce

-1966 Alfred G & Janette M Harris
+1964-1966 Alfred G & Janette M Harris

 More Details

-The emergence of the plot from Parliamentary Enclosure in 1816 was from the juxtaposition of three parcels of land, owned by the Earl of Hardwicke as part of his Wimpole Estate.
+The emergence of this plot from Parliamentary Enclosure in 1816 was from the juxtaposition of three parcels of land, owned by the Earl of Hardwicke as part of his Wimpole Estate.
 The first small parcel, number 23 on the Enclosure Map was actually part of Hay Street and the street was narrowed and a sliver of the highway allocated to the adjoining land owner, the middle parcel, number 24 was an enclosed field named Hay Street Close, previously owned by St John’s College and exchanged with Earl of Hardwicke and the third parcel, was an allotment out of The Crofts open field.
 Full descriptions from The Enclosure Award are given below with and a copy of the Map.

 Hay Street Close was a detached part of St John’s College Farm, which was centred on Brook End.
 This Close features in the St John’s College Estate Map of 1793, when Wilson was the tenant and it was measured at 0a 3r 38p.

-Enclosure 1816
+Enclosure 1808-17

 Description Extent Tenure Adjoining